ivkei/llm-cli/README.md

 * pathlib (python package, builtin)
 * argparse (python package, builtin)
 * platform (python package, builtin)
+* sys (python package, builtin)
 * subprocess (python package, builtin)

 # Important details
 Dont change the project's architecture because history may stop working because it depends on parent directory of directory with src.
+The files given to LLM are not saved in history.

 # Development
 ### This project is actively developed right now.